 Padraig Kelly (seated left) in 1985.
 Standing beside him is Martin Cawley, another well know angling guide on Lough Conn, County Mayo, Ireland.

 Patrick & Seamus took over the helm of the Kelly Kettle Company in 2005 and brought their respective Commercial Banking & International Marketing experiences to bear on the business.
 After listening to the feedback from you our customers, and after significant investment, the Pot-Support, Medium 'Scout' Alu.
-Kettle & Stainless Steel 'Base Camp' (1.5Ltr) Kettle and Stainless Steel Cook Sets, were all introduced.
+Kettle & Stainless Steel 'Base Camp' (1.6ltr) Kettle and Stainless Steel Cook Sets, were all introduced.
 All three sizes of our kettles are now available in Stainless Steel as well as Aluminium.
 Summer 2014 we launched a Hobo Stove accessory to allow easy cooking over the fire bases of our kettles.
 Also launched was a high quality stainless steel Camping Cup set with popular features.
 Recently we have added a stainless steel Camping Plate set and new 'Ultimate-Kit Value Deal offers.
-We have numerous other products (all camping quipment) in the development stage and look forward to bringing some of these during 2015.
+We have numerous other products (all camping quipment) in the development stage and look forward to bringing you some of these during 2016 and in to 2017..